ethankonk/eth-global-2025/README.md

 Other services that require KYC can then check this on-chain proof to confirm the wallet address has already been verified, removing the need for repeated KYC checks.

+### Try It Yourself!
+- Login to our mock KYC provider: https://ethglobal-kyc-provider.vercel.app/
+  - Verify your wallet address
+- Paste the wallet address you verified on our mock KYC verifier: https://ethglobal-kyc-verifier.vercel.app/

 ---

 ## How It Works